sandiegojs/vanilla-browser-docs/docs/index.md

 }
 ```

-Because we'll be using a REST endpoint any requests we make to it should contain a `Content-Type` header.
+Because we'll be using a JSON endpoint any requests we make to it should contain a `Content-Type` header.

 ```js
 var xhr = function(method, path, data, callback) {